-Whether you have one employee or several hundreds, time and attendance tracking can often be the key to your success.
+Whether you have one employee or several hundreds, time and attendance software can often be the key to your success.
 But for many companies, inefficient or inaccurate systems prevent them from unlocking all of its potential benefits.

 It's important businesses not only know how much time employees work each week not only to be compliant with EU working time directive rules, but also how that time is being used.
 Tracking every minute spent on the clock gives business leaders a way to optimise procedures and improve productivity.

 It sounds exhausting.
 Truthfully, businesses make tracking employee time more complicated than it should be (which is why they don't do it!).
 But it doesn't have to be difficult.